Pinaattori/Pinaattori/README.md

 - 👋 Hi, I’m @Pinaattori
-- 👀 I’m interested in everything C# and .NET.
+- 👀 I’m interested in operating systems development
-- 🌱 I’m currently learning C++ and game engine development
+- 🌱 I’m currently learning assembly x86 and software engineering
 - 💞️ I’m looking to collaborate on something small.
 I am not yet an experienced developer and have been in the scene for only around 4 years.
 - 📫 How to reach me ...